Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experiments

 \paragraph{\textbf{Right-branching} vs.~\textbf{center-embedding}} This contrast is shown in the middle rows of Fig.~\ref{fig:id_profiles_main} and Fig.~\ref{fig:id_profiles_app} (App.~\ref{app:id_profiles}).
 After some initial fluctuation, we observe the more complex center-embedding condition to reach a higher ID than the right-branching one.
 However, this distinction is present only until the curves reach the generic-ID peak (for Pythia, a bit later).
 After the generic-ID peak, the two curves merge or, for 4/6 models, there is even a \textit{reversal}, whereby right-branching ID is higher.
 Intriguingly, right-branching sentences end with a nested clause (``The politicians advised the potters [that were waiting]''), unlike the center-embedding ones (``The potters [that the politicians advised] were waiting'').
 This suggests that the higher right-branching ID after the generic-ID peak might be related to the presence of a nested clause at the end of the sentence, analogously to what we just saw for subordination (recall that we are measuring the ID of the \textit{last} token, that will be inside the nested clause in right-branching sentences only).

-\paragraph{\textbf{Unambiguous} vs.~\textbf{ambiguous}} Results are in the last rows of Fig.~\ref{fig:id_profiles_main} and Fig.~\ref{fig:id_profiles_app}.\footnote{Fig.~\ref{fig:attachment_ambiguity_id_app} (App.~\ref{app:id_ambiguity}) shows ID profiles for sentences with relative clauses that have unambiguous high attachment.} We observe a general downward trend of ID, that in most cases becomes clearer after the generic-ID peak.
-While this pattern is robust for the two conditions of this dataset, we do not attribute it directly to the attachment manipulation.
-Unlike in the previous datasets (coordination vs. subordination and right-branching vs. center-embedding), where sentence structure is tightly controlled and the final token is always a present participle, the sentences in the present dataset display more variation in the final tokens (e.g., they may be nouns, adverbs, or adjectives, see examples in Table \ref{tab:age-gender-bias-examples}, App.~\ref{app:ambiguity-dataset}).
-Although such factors are controlled within each minimal pair, allowing us to interpret differences in ID profiles between conditions, they are not controlled across pairs.
-As a result, global properties of a dataset may shape the overall ID trajectory independently of the phenomenon under investigation.
-In this sense, the shared descending pattern observed at the end of both the ambiguous and unambiguous datasets may reflect dataset-specific characteristics unrelated to relative clause attachment per se.
+\paragraph{\textbf{Unambiguous} vs.~\textbf{ambiguous}} Results are in the last rows of Fig.~\ref{fig:id_profiles_main} and Fig.~\ref{fig:id_profiles_app}.
+We observe a general downward trend of ID, that in most cases becomes clearer after the generic-ID peak.
+We do not attribute this pattern directly to the attachment manipulation.
+Unlike in the previous datasets (coordination vs.~subordination and right-branching vs.~center-embedding), where sentence structure is tightly controlled and the final token is always a present participle, the sentences in the present datasets display more variation in the final tokens (e.g., they may be nouns, adverbs, or adjectives: see Table \ref{tab:age-gender-bias-examples}, App.~\ref{app:ambiguity-dataset}).
+Although such factors are controlled within each minimal pair, allowing us to interpret differences in ID profiles between conditions, they vary across pairs.
+As a result, they may shape the overall ID trajectory independently of the contrast under investigation.

 More directly relevant to our investigation, we observe a general tendency for the ID of the more complex ambiguous condition to dominate the simpler unambiguous condition.
 In this case, however, the generic-ID-peak phase is not acting as a clear delimiter between different ID patterns, and the difference between the curves tends to be small.